Helps control minor bleeding during surgery.

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have ever had an allergic reaction to any bovine (animals such as ox or cow) products.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have had an allergic reaction to any bovine (such as ox or cow) products or snake proteins.

 - Make sure any doctor or dentist who treats you knows that you are using this medicine.
 This medicine may affect the results of certain medical tests.